StevenMayher/431-notes/docs/index.md

 ## Initial Setup of R Packages {-}

 To start, I'll present a series of commands I run (silently) at the beginning of each chapter of these Notes.
-These particular commands set up the output so it will look nice as either an HTML or PDF file, and also set up R to use several packages (libraries) of functions that expand its capabilities.
+These particular commands set up R to use several packages (libraries) of functions that expand its capabilities, make a specific change to how I want R output to be displayed (that's the `comment = NA` piece) and sets the theme for most of the graphs I will build to one called `theme_bw()`.
 A chunk of code like this will occur near the top of any R Markdown work.

 ```r